-MARK HERZOG is pro bono counsel in the firm's Washington, D.C. office.
+MARK HERZOG is pro bono counsel in Washington, D.C. where he manages the office’s pro bono practice.
+Under Mark’s leadership, the firm was awarded the 2018 D.C.
+Bar Pro Bono Law Firm of the Year.
 Previously, Mark was the associate director at the D.C.
-Bar Pro Bono Center where he oversaw legal services to more than 7,000 clients annually, primarily in the areas of housing, family law, public benefits, consumer law and bankruptcy.
-In this role, he designed and implemented new models of delivering pro bono services to address the unmet needs of people living poverty, working alongside the courts, law firms and other legal service providers, and volunteer organizations.
+Bar Pro Bono Center where he oversaw legal services to more than 7,000 clients annually.
+In this role, he designed and implemented new models of delivering pro bono services to address the unmet needs of people living in poverty, working alongside the courts, law firms and other legal service providers.
 Prior to Joining the D.C.
 Bar Pro Bono Center, Mark was a senior associate in the Criminal Defense Division of the Legal Aid Society of New York, where he handled major felonies at all stages of litigation.

 Mark currently serves as a commissioner on the D.C.
 Access to Justice Commission and on the D.C.
 Commission on Human Rights.
-He has received numerous service awards, including the Jerrold Scoutt Prize, LGBT Bar Association of the District of Columbia Community Service Award and Whitman-Walker Health Outstanding Achievement Award.
+He also is a member of the Board of Directors of the D.C.
+Bar Foundation and the D.C.
+Bar Pro Bono Task Force.
+He has received numerous awards, including the 2019 Justice Potter Stewart Award presented by the Council for Court Excellence, Jerrold Scoutt Prize, LGBT Bar Association of the District of Columbia Community Service Award and Whitman-Walker Health Outstanding Achievement Award.